Kerbas-ad-astra/Pathfinder-old/Wiki/Pathfinder.wiki/Home.md

 Pathfinders travel light, and with this mod you’ll have KIS/KAS friendly, portable equipment to go “space camping” with.

 **Your Game, Your Choice**
 Pathfinder is flexible and easily customizable using ModuleManager patches.
-Options out of the box include support for Snacks, TAC_LS, Impact, AntennaRange, Remote Tech, and more.
+Options out of the box include support for Snacks, TAC_LS, Impact, AntennaRange, Remote Tech, USI-LS, and more.

 Requires Kerbal Inventory System (KIS) and Kerbal Attachment System (KAS) by KospY & Winn78.